Best supplements for joints to ease pain and reduce stiffness

 Reasons to avoid

-From Nature’s Way comes Joint Movement Glucosamine, a liquid joint care supplement that’s ideal for those who don’t like taking or can’t swallow tablets.
-Because it’s a liquid, you can control the dose a lot more closely too.
+The Nature’s Way Joint Movement Glucosamine Extra Strength is a liquid joint care supplement, ideal for anyone who doesn't like or can't swallow tablets and capsules.
+Plus, this means you can control the dose more easily too.

-A lot of joint care supplements that contain glucosamine are made from shellfish, making them unsuitable for those with allergies or who can’t eat fish.
-A big draw for Nature’s Way is that it’s shellfish free, making it suitable for vegetarians.
-It’s also free from gluten.
+Many joint pain supplements contain shellfish-derived glucosamine, but the Nature’s Way liquid is shellfish-free, so it is suitable for vegetarians.
 It does contain natural flavors and stevia leaf extract as a sweetener, however.

 How to choose the best supplements for joints